D4Vinci/One-Lin3r/README.md

 ```
 pip install one-lin3r --upgrade
 ```
-- If you installed it from github do:
+- If you installed it from GitHub do:
   - On Linux while outside the directory
   ```
   cd One-Lin3r && git pull && cd ..
   pip3 install ./One-Lin3r --upgrade
   ```
-  - On Windows if you don't have git installed, redownload the framework zipped!
+  - On Windows if you don't have git installed, re-download the framework zipped!

-> Note: As the liners are written as python modules, it considered as a part of the framework.
+> Note: The liners are written as python modules, so it's considered as a part of the framework.
 So every new liner added to the framework, its version will get updated.

 ## Contact
 - [Twitter](https://twitter.com/D4Vinci1)